iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

 Open your browser and go to https://pfmp.cluster.local/.
 It will give you a warning about security issue since the TLS certificate is a self-signed certificate.
-Go ahead and accept the risk.
+Accept the risk and go ahead.
 Then you will see the PFMP login page.

 The ID is `admin` and the default password is `Admin123!`.